Home » Symptoms » Dog Symptoms A-Z » Hindlimb Paresis

 Basics and possible causes

-A common cause of paraparese is damage to the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+A common cause of paraparesis is damage to the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body..
 This can occur as a result of traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. such as a car accident or a fall.
-Herniated discs are also a common cause, especially in dog breeds that are genetically susceptible to such problems, such as dachshunds and French bulldogs.
+Traumas can range from simple cuts to severe multiple injuries., such as a car accident or a fall.
+Herniated discs are also a common cause, especially in dog breeds that are genetically predisposed to such problems, like Dachshunds and French Bulldogs.
 A herniated disc can put pressure on the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
-It is part of the central nervous system and transmits nerve impulses between the brain and body., impairing nerve function.
+It is part of the central nervous system and transmits nerve impulses between the brain and body., thereby impairing nerve function.

-Some tumors, especially those that grow in or around the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+Some tumors, especially those growing in or around the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body., can also cause paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
-Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. by putting pressure on the nerve pathways.
-In addition, inflammatory conditions such as meningitis and autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
+Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. by pressing on the nerve pathways.
+Furthermore, inflammatory conditions like meningitis and autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. can play a role.

 Typical accompanying symptoms

-- Weakness of the hind legs: Dogs may have difficulty getting up or walking.
-This weakness can develop gradually or occur suddenly.
+- Hind leg weakness: Dogs may have difficulty standing up or walking.
+This weakness can develop gradually or appear suddenly.

 - Uncoordinated movements: Also known as ataxia, uncoordinated movements can be an early sign of neurological problems.

 - IncontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
-There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors.: Loss of control over the bladder or bowel can occur if the nerves that control these functions are impaired.
+There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors.: Loss of bladder or bowel control can occur if the nerves controlling these functions are impaired.

 - Pain: Dogs may show signs of pain, such as whining or trembling, especially if the cause of the paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. is pressure-related damage to the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body..